millenniumdisk/platinum-compass/README.md

 git add python-notes.txt
 ```

-- unstage file (state of file will change to untracked or modified)
+- unstage a file (state of file will change to untracked or modified)
 ```bash
 git rm --cached postgresql-notes.txt
 ```